-Dealing with the aftermath of a disaster that has directly affected your residence can be a traumatic situation filled with uncertainty and stress.
-Paul Davis shares the following information and tips that will help the recovery process go smoother.
+Dealing with the aftermath of a disaster that has directly affected your residence can be a traumatic situation filled with stress and uncertainty.
+Paul Davis provides the following tips and information that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (704)399-2488

-- Of course, it’s always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to inform them that you are safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to inform them that you are safe.

 Water Damage Tips

-- Be Safe: A water event can present a lot of possible safety hazards to residents.
-The potential for electric shock and slips and falls are very real.
+- Be Safe: A water event can present many possible safety hazards to residents.
+The potential for slips and falls and electric shock are very real.
 Keep in mind, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+Only complete tasks that can be done safely.

-- Electrical: Be sure to turn off all power to affected areas of the property.
-Never operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Turn off all power to affected areas of the property.
+Never operate your television or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn the air conditioner on to assist drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn on your air conditioner to aid in drying in summertime or in more humid regions.

-- Clothing/Fabrics: Move wet items to dry areas.
-Don’t let draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transport wet items to a dry place.
+Do not let draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpeting.
-Place plastic bags or plastic wrap under the legs of bigger furniture.
+- Furniture: Move lighter pieces off of the carpeting.
+Place plastic bags or plastic wrap under the legs of larger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the house until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are very real.
+The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
 Only perform tasks that can be completed safely.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

 - Doors: Shut doors in affected areas to limit smoke odors as much as possible.

-- Food Items: Never eat any food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Don’t consume any food exposed to smoke or canned items that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a safe environment until your property has been completely restored and cleaned.
+- Pets: Transport any and all pets to a safe environment until your property has been restored and cleaned.